reymon359/book-sentences/books/your-erroneous-zones/README.md

 Giving love to others is directly related to how much love you have for yourself.

+### Love: A Suggested Definition

+Love is a word that has as many definitions as there are people to define.

+_The ability and willingness to allow those that you care for to be what they choose for themselves, without any insistence that they satisfy you._

+How can you reach the point of being able to let others be what they choose without insisting they meet your expectations?
+Very simple.
+By loving yourself.
+By feeling that you are important, worthy and beautiful.

+Once you recognize just how good you are, you won’t have to have others reinforce your value or values by making their behavior conform to your dictates.

+If you’re secure in yourself, you neither want nor need others to be like you.
+For one thing, you’re unique.
+For another, that would rob them of their own uniqueness, and what you love in them are just those traits that make them special and separate.

+You get good at loving yourself, and suddenly you’re able to love others, to give to others, and do for others by giving and doing for yourself first.

+You’re not doing it for the thanks or the payoffs but because of the genuine pleasure you get from being a helper or a lover.

+If the you is someone unworthy, or unloved by you, then giving becomes impossible.

+if you can’t give love, neither can you receive it.

+Being in love... ...starts with a self that is totally loved.

+If... ...Noah could start with the premise that he was lovable, he would experience no difficulty in the “I love you.”
+If he didn’t get the desired, “I love you, too, Noah,” then he would see that as having nothing to do with his own self-worth, since that was intact before he ever started.
+Whether or not he was loved in return would be... ...whomever Noah was loving at the moment.
+He might want the other person’s love, but it would not be essential to his self-worth.

+At no time, under no circumstance is self-hate healthier than self-love.

+If you have behaved in a way that you dislike, loathing yourself will only lead to immobilization and damage... ...Learn from the error, and resolve not to repeat it but don’t associate it with your self-worth.

+Never confuse your self-worth (which is a given) with your behavior, or the behavior of others toward you.

+The messages of society are overpowering.
+“You’re a bad boy,” rather than “You’ve behaved badly.”
+“Mommy doesn’t like you when you behave that way” as opposed to “Mommy doesn’t like the way you behave.”
+The conclusions that you may have adopted from these messages are, “She doesn’t like me, I must be a nerd” instead of, “She doesn’t like me.
+That’s her decision, and while I don’t like it, I’m still important.”

+> My mother loves me.
+I feel good.
+I feel good because she loves me.
+My mother does not love me.
+I feel bad.
+I feel bad because she does not love me.
+I am bad because I feel bad.
+I feel bad because I am bad.
+I am bad because she does not love me.
+She does not love me because I am bad.
+> —R. D. Laing, Knots

+The habits of thought of childhood are not easily outgrown.

+It is tough to shed those old shackles and wipe clean those unhealed scars, but hanging onto them is even tougher when you consider the consequences.

+With mental practice you can make some self-loving choices that will amaze you.

+Getting good at giving and receiving love starts at home, with you, with a vow to end any low self-esteem behaviors that have become a way of life.

 ## 3 You Don’t Need Their Approval